ptrandev/ds561/HW10/README.md

 - `main.py` - The Flask web server using waitress as the WSGI server.
 - `requirements.txt` - The Python requirements for the web server.
+- `generate-content.py` - The Python script that generates the content for the mini-web.
+Provided by the professor.

 Not provided: